-- Rule length, in m, equal to L{WL} where L{WL} is the waterline measured with the craft at rest in calm water and, for SESs, in the off-cushion condition - FP : forward perpendicular, i.e. the perpendicular at the intersection of the waterline at draught T and the foreside of the stem - AP : aft perpendicular, i.e. the perpendicular located at a distance L abaft of the forward perpendicular - B : the greatest moulded breadth, in m, of the craft - $\mathbf{B_w}$: the greatest moulded breadth, in m, measured on the waterline at draught \mathbf{T} ; for catamarans, $\mathbf{B_w}$ is the breadth of each hull - D : depth, in m, measured vertically in the transverse section at the middle of length L from the moulded base line of the hull(s) to the top of the deck beam at one side of the main deck (if the main deck is stepped, D will be defined in each separate case at the discretion of Tasneef) - T : draught of the craft, in m, measured vertically on the transverse section at the middle of length L, from the moulded base line of the hull(s) to the full load waterline, with the craft at rest in calm water and, for SESs, in the off-cushion condition water (mass density = $1,025 \text{ t/m}^3$), in tonnes
+- FP : forward perpendicular, i.e. the perpendicular at the intersection of the waterline at draught T and the foreside of the stem - AP : aft perpendicular, i.e. the perpendicular located at a distance L abaft of the forward perpendicular - B : the greatest moulded breadth, in m, of the craft - B_w : the greatest moulded breadth, in m, measured on the waterline at draught T; for catamarans, B_w is the breadth of each hull - D : depth, in m, measured vertically in the transverse section at the middle of length L from the moulded base line of the hull(s) to the top of the deck beam at one side of the main deck (if the main deck is stepped, D will be defined in each separate case at the discretion of Tasneef)

+- T : draught of the craft, in m, measured vertically on the transverse section at the middle of length L, from the moulded base line of the hull(s) to the full load waterline, with the craft at rest in calm water and, for SESs, in the off-cushion condition - Δ : moulded displacement at draught T, in sea water (mass density = 1,025 t/m3), in tonnes - C_B : total block coefficient, defined as follows: